summu97/Azure-Project_Errors-and-New-Concepts/ReactUI application sso-config with entraid using oauth2-proxy/Azure Entra ID & OAuth2-Proxy Setup for AKS Application SSO.md

-Here’s a detailed, structured document based on the steps you shared, suitable for implementation or reference:
+Here’s the updated detailed document with your final steps added:

 ---